 Hair Loss Remedies: Natural vs. Pharmaceutical

 If you have experienced thinning hair, you may be aware of the litany of options in the regrowth market.
-Medicinal options have existed for many years and are still popular today.
+Medicinal options – notably topical minoxidil and finasteride, have existed for many years and are still popular today.
 Excitingly, scientific advancements in the supplement sphere allow for natural, nutrient-rich options that are as effective as pharmaceutical hair loss products, if not more.

 Well-informed customers have a greater chance of finding the right hair growth product for their lives.
 As you browse the many options our tech-heavy world has to offer, consider the efficacy, ease, safety, and health benefits of natural and pharmaceutical solutions.

 Efficacy and Benefits

 Regrowth takes some patience.
 Major pharmaceutical hair recovery brands estimate that consumers will notice changes within three to six months.

 People who take Phyllotex® natural hair vitamin twice a day as part of their daily regimen can expect hair shedding to decline dramatically within two months and experience an average of 175% increase in hair count in four months.
 By nine months, Phyllotex consumers can look forward to an average 260% increase in hair count.
 Read the details in this study conducted by a major international hair care company.

 Both natural and medicinal regrowth products require consistency.
 Hair loss will resume when medicinal or supplement regimens are interrupted.